JuliaData/DataFrames.jl/docs/src/man/basics.md

  1000 │   999     27  male        2  own      moderate         moderate
                                                   4 columns and 985 rows omitted

-julia> german.Age # all get the vector stored in our DataFrame without copying it 1000-element Vector{Int64}:
+julia> german.Age # get the vector stored in our DataFrame without copying it 1000-element Vector{Int64}:
  67
  22